 M16.
-EAT ING DISORDERS SERVICES 2.
-EATING DISORDER PSYCHOLOGICAL TREATMENT SERVICES PROVIDED BY ELIGIBLE CLINICAL PSYCHOLOGISTS (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital: and (c) the service is provided to the person individually a and in person; and (d) the service is at least 30 minutes but less than 50 minutes but les minutes in duration.
-(See para MN.16.1, MN.16.3 of explanatory notes to this Cate Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 egory) Eating disorder psychological treatment service provide psychologist if: d to an eligible patient by an eligible clinical (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital and (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible a rea; and (e) the patient is, at the time of the attendance, at leas psychologist; and t 15 kilometres by road from the clinical (f) the service is at least 30 minutes but less than 50 minutes in duration.
-82353 (See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes t Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 o this Category) Eating disorder psychological treatment service provide consulting rooms by an eligible clinical psychologist if: (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; and (c) the service is provided to the person individually the service is at least 30 minutes but less than 50 minutes ' 82354 (See para MN.16.1, MN.16.3 of explanatory notes to this Cate Fee: \$126.65 Benefit: 85% = \$107.70 Extended Medicare Safety Net Cap: \$379.95 egory) Eating disorder psychological treatment service provide eligible clinical psychologist if: d to an eligible patient in consulting rooms by an (a) the service is recommended in the patient's eating disorder treatment and management plan; and (b) the person is not an admitted patient of a hospital: and 82355 (c) the service is provided to the person individually a and in person; and
+EAT TING DISORDERS SERVICES ELIGIBLE CLINICAL PSYCHOLOGISTS (a) the service is recommended in the patient's eating di sorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; an d (c) the service is provided to the person individually and in person; and (d) the service is at least 30 minutes but less than 50 min utes in duration.
+(See para MN.16.1, MN.16.3 of explanatory notes to this Categor Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 ry) Eating disorder psychological treatment service provided t psychologist if: o an eligible patient by an eligible clinical (a) the service is recommended in the patient's eating di sorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; an d (c) the attendance is by video conference; and (d) the patient is located within a telehealth eligible area ; and (e) the patient is, at the time of the attendance, at least 1: psychologist; and 5 kilometres by road from the clinical (f) the service is at least 30 minutes but less than 50 min nutes in duration.
+82353 (See para MN.16.1, MN.16.3, MN.16.4 of explanatory notes to th Fee: \$101.35 Benefit: 85% = \$86.15 Extended Medicare Safety Net Cap: \$304.05 iis Category) Eating disorder psychological treatment service provided t consulting rooms by an eligible clinical psychologist if: o an eligible patient at a place other than (a) the service is recommended in the patient's eating di sorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; an d (c) the service is provided to the person individually and the service is at least 30 minutes but less than 50 minutes in 82354 (See para MN.16.1, MN.16.3 of explanatory notes to this Categor Fee: \$126.65 Benefit: 85% = \$107.70 Extended Medicare Safety Net Cap: \$379.95 ry) Eating disorder psychological treatment service provided t eligible clinical psychologist if: o an eligible patient in consulting rooms by an (a) the service is recommended in the patient's eating di sorder treatment and management plan; and (b) the person is not an admitted patient of a hospital; an d 82355 (c) the service is provided to the person individually and in person; and